 Contract Price.
 The Contract Price to be paid by Buyer to Seller each month during the Delivery Term shall be as set forth in this Section 5 and on Exhibit B hereto.

-Capacity Charge.
-In consideration for the right of Buyer to purchase energy at the Energy Charge and on the other terms and conditions set forth herein, Buyer shall pay to Seller each month during the Delivery Term a Capacity Charge equal to the product of (i) the Capacity Charge set forth on Exhibit B times (ii) 20,000 kilowatts.
-The Capacity Charge shall under all circumstances be payable monthly in arrears pursuant to Article 9 throughout the Delivery Term, regardless of any other provisions contained in this Agreement or any other rights or obligations arising under this Agreement or otherwise, and whether or not Buyer actually takes any energy under this Agreement.

 Energy Charge.
 Buyer shall pay to Seller each month during the Delivery Term an Energy Charge equal to the product of (i) the price set forth on Exhibit B attached hereto (the Energy Charge reflected in $/MWh) times (ii) the Contract Quantity.
 The Energy Charge shall be payable in arrears pursuant to Article 9.

 SECTION 9 OBLIGATIONS OF THE PARTIES; TITLE